temporalio/documentation/docs/typescript/clients.md

 :::

-You can set each workflow to repeat on a schedule with the `cronSchedule` option:
+You can set each Workflow to repeat on a schedule with the `cronSchedule` option:

 ```ts
 const handle = await client.start(scheduledWorkflow, {